JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Function

-Forms the helical nucleocapsid (NC) in a ratio of 1 N per 6 ribonucleotides, protecting the genome from nucleases (By similarity).
-The encapsidated genomic RNA serves as template for transcription and replication; encapsidation by N is coupled to RNA synthesis.
-Forms the encapsidation complex with the phosphoprotein protein P. Before encapsidation, the newly synthesized free N protein, so-called N0, is chaperoned by P (By similarity).
+Forms the helical nucleocapsid (NC) with 12.71 N subunits per helical turn and a rise of 5.3 Angstrom per N subunit, protecting the genome from nucleases (By similarity).
+The encapsidated genomic RNA serves as template for transcription and replication; encapsidation by N is coupled to RNA synthesis (By similarity).
+Forms the encapsidation complex with the phosphoprotein protein P (By similarity).
+Before encapsidation, the newly synthesized free N protein, so-called N0, is chaperoned by P (By similarity).

 Sequence similarities